dallasread/api-deploy/README.md

 });
 ```

-### A Sample Config.json
+### A Sample `api.json`

+`api.json` is expected to be in the Swagger 2.0 format.
+Here are the relevant bits:

 ```
 {
+    "swagger": "2.0",
+    "apiDeploy": {
         "defaults": {
+            "aws": {
+                "profile": "personal", // If you have a ~/.aws file, just use your profile instead of the following credentials
+                "accessKeyId": "", // Amazon credentials
+                "secretAccessKey": "", // Amazon credentials
+                "region": "us-east-1", // Amazon credentials
+                "IdentityPoolId": "aaaaaaaaaaaaa" // Passed along into the generated SDK },
             "lambda": {
                 "memorySize": 128,
                 "role": "arn:aws:iam::1234567845678:role/Lambda", // Must be created in the AWS Console (IAM) "runtime": "nodejs",
                 "timeout": 60
             }
         },
-    "aws": {
+        "sdk": {
-        "profile": "personal", // If you have a ~/.aws file, just use your profile "accessKeyId": "", // Amazon credentials
-        "secretAccessKey": "", // Amazon credentials
-        "region": "us-east-1"
+            "name": "MyAwesomeApp", // The SDK's namespace on window "path": "./sdk.js" // The output file of the SDK }
     },
-    "sdk": {
-        "name": "MyAwesomeApp", // The SDK's namespace on window "path": "./sdk.js" // The output file of the SDK },
-    "routes": [
-        {
+    "paths": {
+        "/users": { // Irrelevant for now, but will eventually integrate with the API Gateway "post": { // Also only relevant with API Gateway integration "apiDeploy": {
                     "lambda": {
-                "code": "./users/create" // Path to the code for this function, must export `handler` },
+                        "handler": "./users/create" // Path to the code for this function, must export `handler` },
                     "sdk": {
                         "method": "usersCreate" // Namespace for this Lambda in the SDK }
                 }
-    ]
+            }
+        }
+    }
 }
 ```